bennylope/django-organizations/README.rst

 Project status
 ==============

 Let's get this out of the way right now.
-This is definitely pre-alpha!
+This is definitely pre-alpha.
 Django group accounts is hardly feature complete, and it's still exploratory.
-There are no docs and even testing is incomlete.
-But it's in active development.
+Documentation and test coverage is minimal.

 Use case
 ========

-It's an incredibly requirement to have not just users on your web site or application but users who are members of a larger group account.
+It's an important requirement to have not just users on your web site or application but users who are members of a larger group account.
 This might be an additional feature, or it might be a core feature (GitHub has optional group accounts, Basecamp has required group accounts).
 Any place where the account is